 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a common home appliance that we utilize every day.
-There’s a tendency to accept the convenience of it as a given, but it’s vital to remember that it’s a toilet, not a garbage can.
-There are certain items that should never be flushed down the drain because they could cause blockage inside the sewer or damage for sewer drains.
+Toilets are a typical household fixture that we all use daily.
+There’s a tendency to accept its convenience as a given, but it’s vital to remember that it’s not a trash can.
+Certain things shouldn’t to be flushed into the toilet since they can cause blockage from the pipes or damage in sewer lines.

 Key Takeaways

-- Be careful not to flush certain items down the toilet as they could block the drain or damage to sewer pipes.
+- Don’t flush certain items into the toilet because they could block the drain, or cause damages to the pipes.

 - Baby wipes